What Should You Look For in a Voicepanel Alternative?

 1. User Intuition — Best for Decision-Grade AI Depth Research

-Best fit when the research question is strategic — churn motivation, win-loss reasoning, brand perception, identity-level purchase drivers — and the team needs published pricing before any sales conversation.
-Skip if the primary need is continuous lightweight Slack-delivered product feedback rather than periodic depth research.
+Best fit when the research question is strategic — churn motivation, win-loss reasoning, brand perception, identity-level purchase drivers, pricing-architecture rationale — and the team needs published pricing before any vendor contact.
+The procurement workflow can build a 12-month research budget against the public pricing page without speaking to anyone.
+Skip if the primary need is continuous lightweight Slack-delivered product feedback inside a sprint cadence rather than periodic depth research that supports strategic decisions.

 For the full head-to-head feature comparison, see Voicepanel vs User Intuition.
 For the migration playbook if you’ve already decided to switch, see How to Migrate from Voicepanel.